 But many organizations don't stop to consider how well they are serving their employees.
 The challenges for the employee are not dissimilar to the customer: staff ask the same questions and feel frustration at incorrect or tardy answers and out-of-date advice.
 But let's be honest: Does your organization offer the same level of service to internal staff?
 Or do you still answer employee HR questions by directing them to a 20 page policy document?

 The research is now well-established; happier staff lead to a more productive workforce, and a marked increase in customer satisfaction.
 Despite this, 70% of organizations fail to invest in satisfying their workforce.

 While the impact on their customer service is clear, the impact on hiring and staff turnover is only just beginning to be realized.
 Employees entering the workforce over the last 5-10 years have grown up in a world of 24/7, self-service answers through a variety of channels.
 They are not afraid to move jobs if they are not satisfied in the workplace.
 Employers need to adapt to keep up with the expectations and digital aptitude of their workforce.

 So how can a modern company provide personal advice to all of their employees 24/7 without burning out their internal HCM and support teams?

 The answer is Oracle Intelligent Advisor.
-Well-established in the customer service space and available on Oracle’s HCM pricelist, Intelligent Advisor provides personal, self-service advice that dynamically applies the company policies to the individual’s own circumstances, stepping them through the information needed, the appropriate policy, and how it applies to their circumstances.
+Identified as a key differentiator in Oracle's customer experience (CX) suite and available on Oracle’s HCM pricelist, Intelligent Advisor provides personal, self-service advice that dynamically applies the company policies to the individual’s own circumstances, stepping them through the information needed, the appropriate policy, and how it applies to their circumstances.

 For IT Helpdesk